openthread/ot-ns/README.md

 [![codecov][codecov-svg]][codecov-url]
 ---

-# OpenThread Network Simulator
+# OpenThread Network Simulator 2

-OpenThread Network Simulator (OTNS) simulates Thread networks using OpenThread POSIX instances and provides visualization and management of those simulated networks.
+OpenThread Network Simulator (OTNS2) simulates Thread networks using OpenThread POSIX instances and provides visualization and management of those simulated networks.

 Note: this is a fork of the [OpenThread OTNS project](https://github.com/openthread/ot-ns) by [IoTconsultancy.nl](https://www.iotconsultancy.nl/) with some additional features:

 * Support for more accurate RF simulation of the OpenThread node.
-Requires the OpenThread platform `ot-rfsim` to be selected, which specifically supports RF simulation.
+Requires the OpenThread platform `ot-rfsim`, which specifically supports RF simulation, for OT nodes.
 This project is included as a Git submodule.
-* Selectable radio (RF propagation) models.
+* Selectable radio (RF propagation) models with tunable RF parameters.
 * Control of logging display from OT-node, using `log` and `watch` CLI commands.
 Logging to file per OT-node.
+* Detailed logging options for RF operations (at log-level 'trace')
 * Animations with duration scaled to the actual time duration of a packet in flight (at low simulation speed only).
 * Various UI look & feel improvements.